The-Funk/serving-protobuf-with-javalin/README.md

 ## Description

 This is a community example of serving Protobuf over a REST API with Javalin.
 The project uses the Gradle build system and the official Google Gradle plugin for Protobuf generation.
-If Grade isn't your thing, the project also contains a pair of custom build scripts to help automate the protocol buffer compilation process to some degree.
+If Gradle isn't your thing, the project also contains a pair of custom build scripts to help automate the protocol buffer compilation process to some degree.

 ## Getting Started